 A well chosen selection of books for the class library will be much appreciated for next term.
 You don’t have to spend very much: a bundle of second-hand books tied up with a big bow is a thoughtful gift.

-Or what about a book token for he or she to enjoy some non-classroom reading over the Christmas holidays.
+Or what about a book token for your child’s teacher to enjoy some non-classroom reading over the Christmas holidays?

 #7.
 A Fruit Basket

 Arrange for your local fruit and veg shop to make up a basket with a selection of fruit.
 Ask your child to draw a little card with some fruit on it and put a Happy Munching message on it.

 “They make them up to the price you can afford and it’s also a healthy option!”

 An incredibly useful accessory, these gloves will allow teacher to use their smartphone outside.

 These Snow Print Keep Warm Iphone Touch Screen Gloves are available on Amazon.co.uk.